VisLab/ess2bids/README.md

-# Description
+# Description (DEPRECATED REPOSITORY)

 This repository contains scripts that are used to convert [ESS formatted studies](http://www.eegstudy.org/) into [BIDS formatted studies](https://bids.neuroimaging.io/).
+This repository was created based on a very early version of BIDS and is no longer being supported.

 Created by Jonathan Balraj and Joe Lambeth.